Code your assets

 • Which models I currently run

-• Setting up VSCode to trying out our private autocomplete
+• Configuring VSCode and trying out our local LLM

 • Summary